 Those who attend the event will learn how leadership skills can be acquired and improved on over time with practice.
 They will also understand the benefits of including a diverse group of women in leadership roles and identify opportunities for college women to gain leadership, Scearce said.

-Women and Leadership is sponsored by the Lynchburg College Office of Equity and Inclusion and is a passport event.
+Women and Leadership is sponsored by the University of Lynchburg Office of Equity and Inclusion and is a passport event.